2013-2014 Dance Courses

 The following are courses that, in various combinations, constitute a Dance program.
 Individual programs are arranged in consultation with the faculty during registration week.

 First-Year Studies in Dance

 This class is an introduction to the basic principles of contemporary and ballet practices.
 The fundamentals class will develop skills basic to all movement studies, such as dynamic alignment through coordination and integration of the neuro/skeletal/muscular system, strength, balance, and basic spatial and rhythmic awareness.
-Students may enter this yearlong course in the second semester only with permission of the instructor.

 Modern and Post-Modern Practice

 In these classes, emphasis will be on the continued development of basic skills, energy use, strength, and control relevant to the particular style of each teacher.
 At all levels, attention will be given to sharpening each student’s awareness of time and energy and to disciplining the body to move rhythmically, precisely, and in accordance with sound anatomical principles.
 Intermediate and advanced students will study more complex movement patterns, investigate somatic use, and concentrate on the demands of performance.